atharvads/dummy/Readme.md

-Dummy Repository for experimenting with gh api
+Dummy Repository for experimenting with gh api.
+New edit